 You should assign terminal names as shown in the picture below.

 Next, add a large summation sign.
-Click on the T-Text-Editor button on the Toolbar, enter an S in the win-
+Click on the T-Text-Editor button on the Toolbar, enter an S in the window, and select a font.
+To get the special Greek summation sign, select the Symbol-Font.